heterosys/mlir-aie/AIEDialect.md

 ### `AIE.token` (::xilinx::AIE::TokenOp)

-Declare a token (a logical lock)
+Declare a token (an ownership of a resource)

 Syntax:

 ```
-operation ::= `AIE.token` `(` $value `)` attr-dict
+operation ::= `AIE.token` `(` $initialOwner `)` attr-dict
 ```

-This operation creates a logical lock.
+This operation creates a logical lock to declare the current ownership of a resource.
 We use Symbol so that it can be referenced globally.
+Unlike physical locks, logical locks are unlimited, and instead of two states in a physical lock for two accessors of the resource, we can have an arbitrary number of "users" in a token.
+When a token is held, the holder has temporary ownership of the resource, and those other users cannot gain the token meanwhile.
-Unlike phsical locks, logical locks are unlimited, and we can specify any integer value associated with a lock.
-The logical lock is used to manually specify the dependence of tasks, or core executions.
+The current owner of a token could release the token to another specific requestor.
+The token can be used to specify the dependence of tasks, or core executions on a resource, for example, a buffer.

-The operation can also be generated automatically if the Dependence Analysis can be leveraged.

 Example:
+  %buf = AIE.buffer(%tile33) : memref<256xi64>
-  AIE.token(0) {sym_name = "token0"} // Declare token0 with initial value of 0
+  AIE.token(0) {sym_name = "buf_token"} // Declare an AIE.token, named buf_token.
+  // Initially, buf_token is owned by user #0 and user #0 can acquire it.

   ...

-  AIE.useToken @token0("Acquire", 0) // acquire token0 if its value is 0
+  AIE.useToken @buf_token("Acquire", 0) // Acquire buf_token's ownership as the user #0.

   ...

-  AIE.useToken @token0("Release", 5) // release token0 and set its value to 5
+  AIE.useToken @buf_token("Release", 5) // Release token0 and allow the user #5 to acquire it.

 Interfaces: Symbol